ayesharustgi-delphix/mongo-plugin/docs/docs/index.md

 | nonshardedsource     | Mongo OPS Manager Backups        | Y | Delphix leverages existing mongo ops manager backups of non sharded source as backup files presented to staging host |
 | stagingpush          | User created mongo instance      | Y/N | New empty mongo instance created by user or mongo ops manager automation.
 User responsible to create working mongo instance on staging host |

+### <a id="Seed"></a>Seed
+This type of dSource is generally used for pure development purpose.
+There is no source instance associated with it.
+It creates a empty instance which is managed by delphix and helps to create virtual mongo instance to avail benefits of all delphix features.

+### <a id="Mongodump_offline"></a>Mongodump (offlinemongodump)
+This type of dsource is created using mongodump backup file of source mongo instance.
+It helps to create dsource using zero touch production.
+Periodic backups can be loaded to create timeline of dsource.

+### <a id="Mongodump_online"></a>Mongodump (onlinemongodump)
+This type of dsource is created using mongodump backup file of source mongo instance.
+It helps to create dsource using online backup.
+It can run in regular mode or logsync mode. logsync mode helps to capture oplogs for incremental snapsyncs and reduce backup time and size.
+Periodic backups can be loaded to create timeline of dsource.

+### <a id="online_replicaset"></a>Extended Cluster (extendedcluster)
+This type of dsource is created by adding secondary member to existing source cluster.
+This member does not participate in voting and never becomes primary nor serves any read operations.
+Its the fastest way of capturing incremental and multiple snapshots can be taken to get desired timeline.

+### <a id="opsmgr_sharded"></a>Mongo OPS Manager backups (sharded mongo)
+This type of dsource is created using backup file of source mongo instance created by mongo ops manager.
+It helps to create dsource of sharded source cluster.
+It helps to create dsource using zero touch production.
+Periodic backups can be loaded to create timeline of dsource.

+### <a id="opsmgr_nonsharded"></a>Mongo OPS Manager backups (non-sharded mongo replicaet)
+This type of dsource is created using backup file of source mongo instance created by mongo ops manager.
+It helps to create dsource of non-sharded source cluster.
+It helps to create dsource using zero touch production.
+Periodic backups can be loaded to create timeline of dsource.

+### <a id="stagingpush"></a>Staging Push ( Mongo OPS Manager with Automation ) (stagingpush)
+This type of dsource is similar to extended cluster.
+When Mongo Ops Manager is configured with automation, it does not allow any cluster modification commands outside Mongo Ops Manager.
+When creating dsource of staging push type, delphix creates an empty filesystem on staging host.
+You can create mongo instance using Mongo Ops Manager on delphix filesystem and take new delphix snapshot.
+Delete any previous snapshot generateed before creating mongo instance.
+Delphix will take periodic snapshots based on snapsync policy which can be used to create VDBs.
 ## Architecture
 #### Consolidated Seed, Extended Cluster, Offline/Online mongodump, Mongo Atlas, Non-Sharded Ingestion Types
 ![Screenshot](image/consolidated_architectures.png)